XJingPKU/BEMF_NFuncs/README.md

-# BEMF_NFuncs
+# BEMFmetric
-Do biodiversity-multifunctionality relationships depend on the number of functions?

-Xin Jing, Case M. Prager, Aimee T. Classen, Jin-Sheng He, Nathan J. Sanders
+Xin Jing, Case M. Prager, Aimee T. Classen, Jin-Sheng He, Fernando T. Maestre, Nathan J. Sanders

 This repository contains data and R script for the manuscript to test whether the relationship between biodiversity and ecosystem multifunctionality changes with the number of ecosystem functions.